JamesAndersonJr/PerfectErrorDocuments/README.txt

  7.)
 Upload the entire 'error_documents' folder into the root directory of your website (usually the 'public_html' directory), NOT into the root directory of your entire web server, unless you know what you're doing!

  8.)
 Add the below lines of code, into your '.htaccess' file (if you don't have one, create one) in the root of your website (again, the 'public_html' directory, unless your site resides in a sub-folder, of the root directory.
-In that case, you will perform the preceding steps 'there', instead.):
+In that case, you will perform ALL the preceding steps in 'that' folder, instead.):

 #######################---Specify error documents---#######################